reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 hugo server -D
 ```

 By default, the local web site should be available at `http://localhost:1313`.
-Open your browser and navigate to the URL that was output at the terminal.
+Open your browser and navigate to the URL output at the terminal.
 By default, this should be `http://localhost:1313`.
 Switch back to your editor, make a change to the post, and save the file.
 Hugo should detect the change and automatically refresh the web site!

 ![Hello World Hugo Site](/img/hello-world-hugo-site.jpg)

 ## JavaScript and APIs

 We now have a good foundation for the [M]arkup in JAM.
 Now let's talk about [J]avaScript and [A]PIs.
 The files may be static, but once it is delivered to the client, the experience can be as dynamic as you like.
-The sky is the limit!
+The sky's the limit!

 Or, perhaps the *cloud* is the limit?
 Heh heh... get it? *[cough]* Right, let's move on.